OmkarNarvekar001/Maven-Calculator/README.md

 Explore real-world DevOps & CI/CD workflows

 🤝 Contributing
 This is a self-learning project.
-If you'd like to contribute, feel free to fork the repo and open a pull request!
+Feel free to fork the repo, improve it, and open a pull request.